 Examples include video surveillance systems and surveillance cameras, physical security measures, access control systems, and any other security measure that organizations use as part of a security system.

-Most organizations do not use just one form of physical security.
+Most organizations in the public and private sectors do not use just one form of physical security.
 They use a mix of approaches, from security guards and other human personnel to technologies like those listed above.

 How Physical Security Differs from Cyber Security (and How They’re Connected)

 Physical security and safety systems are distinct from cybersecurity mitigation efforts, though the two are connected.
-The latter involves the protection of confidential information, digital assets, and critical infrastructure from cyber criminals and digital threat actors.
+The latter involves the protection of confidential information, digital assets, and critical infrastructure from cyber criminals and digital threat actors with malicious intent.

 Many of the potential threats are digital in nature and don’t involve a physical attack but one of social engineering, where personnel are fooled into giving out sensitive information.
 These are information security threats, not physical ones.